Jan Stevens

 I studied City in Guilds photography and then gained a Garden Design and Horiculture Diploma.
 This has influenced my ability to see simplicity, perspective, space, tone and the main point of interest in a scene or object.

 With experimentation I discovered a method to pour acrylic, the wet-on-wet technique.
-I brush on clear water shapes then move swiftly to pour on diluted acrylic paints into the shape.
-For me, using the right pot and paint consistency for steady fast pouring has been an acquired knowledge and confidence.
+I brush on clear water shapes then move swiftly to drop on diluted acrylic paints into the shape.
+For me, using the right pot and paint consistency has been an acquired knowledge and confidence.
 Like a good chef, I carefully prepare all my ingredients in advance, each colour in a separate pot.
 I choose colours straight from the tube or blend two or more together, so the colours may stay separate or combine as they dry on the canvas.
 Colours and shapes are inspired by nature’s beauty in our world and everyday objects like tree bark, raspberries or matches.

 Making my Mark